Monkey Prince: Becoming the Monkey Prince

 When Marcus is fifteen, the Shugel-Shens move back to Gotham due to his parents' work.
 After Marcus is tormented by several bullies at his high school, the school janitor Mr. Zhu encourages him to face his fears, prompting him to jump into the school swimming pool.
-Marcus finds himself transported to Flower Fruit Mountain, where Mr. Zhu tells him that his true father is the Monkey King and reveals himself to be Pigsy, his father's comrade.
+Marcus is transported to Flower Fruit Mountain, where Mr. Zhu tells him that his true father is the Monkey King and reveals himself to be Pigsy, his father's comrade.
 Appointing himself as Marcus' shifu, Pigsy warns Marcus of an upcoming threat to Earth and places a circlet on his head, transforming him into the Monkey Prince.

-The Monkey Prince becomes overconfident with his newfound abilities and initially uses his powers for selfish reasons, such as getting revenge on his bullies, but his inexperience and constant phobias interfere with ability to maintain his transformation, forcing Marcus to accept Pigsy as his shifu and to come to terms with his birthright.
+The Monkey Prince becomes overconfident with his newfound abilities and initially uses his powers for selfish reasons, such as getting revenge on his bullies, but his inexperience and constant phobias interfere with his ability to maintain his transformation, forcing Marcus to accept Pigsy as his shifu and come to terms with his birthright.

-Under Pigsy's tutelage, the Monkey Prince learns to overcome his fears to awaken and control his latent abilities while discovering more about his father's history.
-Coincidentally, several of the Shugel-Shens' supervillain employers come across and become possessed by malevolent Chinese demons, forcing the Monkey Prince to repeatedly rescue his parents and defeat their employers by exorcising the demons possessing them.
+Under Pigsy's tutelage, the Monkey Prince overcomes his fears to awaken and control his abilities while discovering more about his father's history.
+Coincidentally, several of the Shugel-Shens' supervillain employers come across and are possessed by malevolent Chinese demons, forcing the Monkey Prince to repeatedly rescue his parents and defeat their employers by exorcising the demons possessing them.
 Due to their bosses getting defeated, the Shugel-Shens repeatedly move to find new employment while Pigsy secretly follows them to continue Marcus' training.
-Although Marcus discovers his parents' criminal backgrounds, the Shugel-Shens remain unaware of their son's identity as the Monkey Prince.
+Although Marcus discovers his parents' criminal backgrounds, the Shugel-Shens remain unaware of his identity as the Monkey Prince.

-Due to his dislike of superheroes, the Monkey Prince comes into conflict with them during his adventures, including Batman and Robin, Aquaman and Shazam.
+Due to his dislike of superheroes, the Monkey Prince comes into conflict with them during his adventures, including Batman, Robin, Aquaman and Shazam.
 At Pigsy's urging, the Monkey Prince cooperates with them to help defeat demons and realizes the true meaning of being a hero.
 The Monkey Prince's newfound heroism allows him to claim a duplicate of his father's Ruyi Jingu Bang and even earns him the grudging respect of the second Trench King and his daughter Shellestriah.

 During the Monkey Prince's adventures, the Golden and Silver Horned Kings are released from the gourds the Monkey King previously imprisoned them in, but are foiled by the Monkey Prince and Pigsy with the help of the superheroes the Monkey Prince befriended.
-Despite their defeat, the Golden and Silver Horned Kings are able consume some of the qi of Batman and Aquaman, respectively, and are recruited by King Fire Bull as part of his plans to invade Earth.
+Despite their defeat, the Golden and Silver Horned Kings consume some of the qi of Batman and Aquaman, respectively, and are recruited by King Fire Bull as part of his plans to invade Earth.